Illustration of laptop with envelop on it next to a globe

 An effective personal statement or essay answers the questions in a clear and honest way.
 Tailor your statement to each school you apply to.
 If you’re asked to record a video essay, think of it as an opportunity to show the admissions team your authentic self.
 Answer the questions as you would with a member of an admissions committee.

-The Carlson School admissions team uses your personal statement to get to know your background and experiences.
+The Carlson admissions team uses your personal statement to get to know your background and experiences.
 Your answers help us determine whether the program is a good fit for your career goals and how what you bring will be an asset to fellow students in our programs.

 Get tips on preparing personal statements and video essays.